Skip to main content

 The Oxtail Churro at Garum 2.1

-Garum 2.1's signature dish — the oxtail churro with bitter chocolate sauce — is not on every iteration of the menu.
+Garum 2.1's signature dish, the oxtail churro with bitter chocolate sauce, is not on every iteration of the menu.
 If you see it listed, order it without hesitation.
 It is the dish that best represents what modern Cordovan cooking can do with a traditional ingredient.

-Córdoba's top restaurants span a wide range of price and formality — from Noor's three-Michelin-star tasting menu to Bar Santos' €3 counter service — but the common thread is a genuine relationship with Cordovan culinary identity.
-Book Noor 4–6 weeks ahead and David Rico 1–2 weeks ahead; both fill quickly and have limited seatings.
-For the traditional end of the ranking (Bodegas Campos, Flor de Levante), weekday lunches are walk-in friendly while weekend lunches warrant a same-day or day-ahead call.
-The best value-to-quality ratio on this list is Garum 2.1 — Michelin Bib Gourmand pricing at €35–65 per person with serious cooking.
+Córdoba's top restaurants span a wide range of price and formality, from Noor's three-Michelin-star tasting menu to Bar Santos' €3 counter service.
+The common thread is a genuine relationship with Cordovan culinary identity.
+Book Noor 4 to 6 weeks ahead and David Rico 1 to 2 weeks ahead; both fill quickly and have limited seatings.
+For traditional kitchens like Flor de Levante and El Envero, weekday lunches are walk-in friendly while weekend lunches warrant a same-day or day-ahead call.
+The best value-to-quality ratio on this list is Garum 2.1, Michelin Bib Gourmand pricing at €35 to €65 per person with serious cooking.
 Lunch at any of these restaurants is better value than dinner across the board; the set lunch menus (menú del día) at mid-range restaurants often include wine.

-Frequently asked questions
+Frequently asked questions about Top 10 Restaurants in Córdoba

 How far in advance should I book Noor in Córdoba?